shawnmckinney/fortress-saml-demo/README-REGISTER-SSOCIRCLE.md

  enter anything

  Required Field Last Name:
- enter: sssuperuser
+ enter: sam*

- note: this field maps to the user name in fortress for security.
-For now use 'sssuperuser'
+ note: this field maps to a fortress userid.
+For now use 'sam*' will be given full access to fortress-saml-sample web app.

  Required Field Full Name:
- enter anything you want here
+ anything

  Required Field Email Address:
  this email address must be valid.  it is needed for registration confirmation later.

-4. complete the registration
+4. complete the registration via confirmation message sent to email address entered above.

 5. login into SSOCircle.com IdP

+ Enter the 'User Name' and password from above.

  ![SSO Circle Login page](src/main/javadoc/doc-files/SSO-Circle-Login.png "Login Page")

-6. Add SP Metadata to SSOCircle.com
+6. Add Service Provider Metadata to SSOCircle.com

  a. click on 'Manager Metadata'